 Ten reasons to love sleep

-With Valentine’s Day fast approaching on the 14th February, I wanted to give you ten reasons to love sleep.
+As February is Valentine’s month, I wanted to give you ten reasons to love sleep.
 This month is a great time to strengthen your relationship with this wonderful thing called sleep – for once you’re sleeping well it’s easier to see everything through rose-tinted glasses.

 So here they are, in no particular order, ten reasons to love sleep: